 Can I extend my UK fiancé visa?

 Fiancé visa extensions are only granted in exceptional circumstances, such as serious illness or unforeseen events that prevented the marriage from taking place.
 You must provide strong evidence explaining why the marriage was delayed and demonstrate it will occur during the extension period.
-Extensions are not granted simply because you haven't married yet.
+Extensions are not granted simply because you have not married yet.

 Does time on a fiancé visa count towards ILR?